Everybody keeps their money in a bank account.

 Those banks which offer a little higher rate demand a high minimum balance amount in the account.

-Therefore the surplus amount parked in savings accounts yield a very low-interest-rate earning which might not be enough even to cover the inflation.
+Therefore the surplus amount parked in savings accounts yields a very low-interest-rate earning which might not be enough even to cover the inflation.

 But liquid funds offer higher rates without compromising on the amount and time of investment.